-After 40 years of living in California, I moved to the Ann Arbor, Michigan area, to take part in the area's rich culture of art.
+After 40 years of living in California, I have returned to the Ann Arbor, Michigan area, to take part in the area's rich culture of art.

 Artist Statement: Jane Crescent Brundage

 I love the practicality of trying to make new things out of old, usually discarded objects.
-I was originally inspired in the 1970’s by phantasmagorical mosaic/assemblage/found object artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who were featured in the now-defunct Unknown Museum in Mill Valley, California.
-They covered cars and ordinary objects with everything imaginable, such as bottle caps, plastic toys, shoe soles, coins, and costume jewelry.
+I was originally inspired in the 1970’s by the San Francisco area phantasmagorical mosaic/assemblage/found object artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who covered cars, furniture, and ordinary objects with everything imaginable, such as bottle caps, plastic toys, shoe soles, coins, ceramics, beads, and costume jewelry.

 For decades, I was employed as a graphic designer, whose task is to take facts and images and organize them into a succinct, limited, visual statement that sells an idea or product.
 Mosaicing enables me to take ordinary objects and transform them into something entirely new, limited only by my imagination.